-Connect your main hardware devices like the monitor, keyboard, and mouse at the back of the PC.
+Connect your main hardware devices like the monitor, keyboard, and mouse to the back of the PC.
 Other peripheral devices like a printer, scanner, camera, or other equipment also plug into connectors on the back of your computer.
 Some PC models also have connectors on the front of the PC.
+The table does not show all connectors.

+Connector Connector symbol Description

+¢ Mouse (PS/2 connector)

+Keyboard (PS/2 connector)

-symbol Description Mouse (PS/2) $\bigcirc$ Keyboard (PS/2) \\\\\\\ Universal Serial Bus (USB) for mouse, keyboard, digital cameras, or other devices with USB connectors Printer (parallel) Monitor Serial port for some digital cameras or other serial devices serial Audio Line Out (powered speakers) ( OUT Audio Line In Headphones
+• Universal Serial Bus (USB) for mouse, keyboard, digital cameras, or other devices with USB connectors

+B Printer (parallel)

+Monitor

+SERIAL Serial Serial port for some digital cameras or other serial devices